L00172488/Mosiac-Mapping/SECURITY.md

 ## Security Best Practices

 We recommend all contributors and users to follow these best practices:
-- Use the latest version of the project,
+- Use the latest version of the project.
 - Regularly update dependencies.
-- Report suspicios activites or vulnerabilities
+- Report suspicios activites or vulnerabilities.